ehlesp/smallab-k8s-pve-guide/G905 - Appendix 05 ~ Resizing a root LVM volume.md

     It's `LSize` is 8.69 GiB and, below it, you can see the swap volume (`swap_1`) taking up about 544 MiB.

-4. Use the following `lvextend` command to extend the `root` volume over all the available free space in the `sda5` PV.
+4. Use the following `lvextend` command to extend the `root` volume over all the available free space in the `sda5` PV:

     ~~~sh
     $ sudo lvextend -r -l +100%FREE bkpserver-vg/root